 Listed below are nine key ways to manage your schedule to increase productivity, reach your goals and see overall results.
 As an experienced personal trainer, these are the steps I found the best for managing my schedule.
 There are, of course, other methods, but these are tried and tested.
 You can learn from my mistakes and avoid burnout.

-Now, I know it’s not as sexy as talking about exercise routines, fat loss techniques or what supplements can give you the best gains (heads up, if you’re not a professional bodybuilder, chances are supps won’t make much difference to you or your clients’ results).
+Now, I know it’s not as sexy as talking about exercise routines, fat loss techniques or what supplements can give you the best gains.
 However, correct time management will put you miles ahead of other personal trainers and help you set the bar for the performance you deliver in all aspects of your life.

 Why Learn about Time Management?

 Time management is a factor aspiring and current personal trainers regularly overlook, and their personal and professional life ends up taking the hit.
 It’s never been easier to become a personal trainer, but it’s always challenging to become the most successful personal trainer you can be.